-The objective of Residential Personal Care (RPC) services is to restore, maintain, and promote the health status of Medicaid Home- and Community-Based Services (HCBS) waiver participants who choose to transition from their homes into an enrolled RPC CRCF of their choice or for individuals who wish to remain in his/her enrolled RPC CRCF of choice and meet the intermediate nursing home level of care.
+The objective of Residential Personal Care (RPC) services is to restore, maintain, and promote the health status of Medicaid Home and Community Based waiver participants who choose to transition from their homes into an enrolled RPC community residential care facility of their choice or for individuals who wish to remain in his/her enrolled RPC community residential care facility of choice and meet the intermediate nursing home level of care.

 SCDHHS has amended its Community Choices waiver to create a second tier for OSCAP services.
-This second-tier waiver service will provide a higher-level of personal care services for CRCF residents with intermediate nursing facility level of care.
+This second tier waiver service will provide a higher level of personal care services for CRCF residents with intermediate nursing facility level of care.
 This new waiver service will be funded at regular service match rates by Medicaid.

-RPC Providers must have all the following qualities as outlined in the 42 CFR 441.301(c) (4-5).
+Residential Personal Care Providers must have all of the following qualities as outlined in the 42 CFR 441.301(c)(4-5).

-CFR 441.301(c)(4)

-Home- and Community-Based Services
+CFR 441.301(c)(4) Home and Community-Based Settings

-HCBS must have all the following qualities, and such other qualities as the Secretary determines to be appropriate, based on the needs of the individual as indicated in their person-centered service plan:
+Home and community-based settings must have all of the following qualities, and such other qualities as the Secretary determines to be appropriate, based on the needs of the individual as indicated in their person-centered service plan:

-- The setting is integrated in and supports full access of individuals receiving Medicaid HCBS to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS. - The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
-The setting options are identified and documented in the person-centered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board. - Ensures an individual's rights of privacy, dignity and respect, and freedom from coercion and restraint. - Optimizes, but does not regiment, individual initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact. - Facilitates individual choice regarding services and supports, and who provides them. - In a provider-owned or controlled residential setting, in addition to the qualities at §441.301(c)(4)(i) through (v), the following additional conditions must be met: - The unit or dwelling is a specific physical place that can be owned, rented, or occupied under a legally enforceable agreement by the individual receiving services, and the individual has, at a minimum, the same responsibilities and protections from eviction that tenants have under the landlord/tenant law of the state, county, city or other designated entity.
-For settings in which landlord tenant laws do not apply, the state must ensure that a lease, residency agreement or other form of written agreement will be in place for each

-HCBS participant, and that the document provides protections that address eviction processes and appeals comparable to those provided under the jurisdiction's landlord tenant law.
+- (i) The setting is integrated in and supports full access of individuals receiving Medicaid HCBS to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS. - (ii) The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
+The setting options are identified and documented in the person-centered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board. - (iii) Ensures an individual's rights of privacy, dignity and respect, and freedom from coercion and restraint. - (iv) Optimizes, but does not regiment, individual initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact. - (v) Facilitates individual choice regarding services and supports, and who provides them. - (vi) In a provider-owned or controlled residential setting, in addition to the qualities at §441.301(c)(4)(i) through (v), the following additional conditions must be met: - (A) The unit or dwelling is a specific physical place that can be owned, rented, or occupied under a legally enforceable agreement by the individual receiving services, and the individual has, at a minimum, the same responsibilities and protections from eviction that tenants have under the landlord/tenant law of the State, county, city, or other designated entity.
+For settings in which landlord tenant laws do not apply, the State must ensure that a lease, residency agreement or other form of written agreement will be in place for each HCBS participant, and that the document provides protections that address eviction processes and appeals comparable to those provided under the jurisdiction's landlord tenant law.